ZVR999/Cybersecurity/README.md

 This portfolio is hosted through gitpages at https://zvr999.github.io/Portfolio/

 IMPORTANT: The template seen in this repository (Report_Template.pdf) will be used to help display professionalism in addition to proof of skills.
-This template is in progess and likely to be updated mulitple times in the coming months.
+This template is in progress and is likely to be updated mulitple times in the coming months.